neilenns/mobiflight-docs/content/devices/input-shift-register/wiring/index.md

 The following components are required to wire an LED:

 - A 74HC165 chip.
-- Eight buttons.
+- Buttons or switches.
-- Eight 10kΩ resistors.
+- 10kΩ resistors.
-- A 0.1uF capacitor.
+- 0.1uF capacitors.

 {{< tabs items="One chip,Four chips in series">}}